• Home

 “I hate school.”

-Even though there had been build-up to this moment, these three words were a punch to my gut.
+Even though there had been a build-up to this moment, these three words were a punch to my gut.
 My precocious child had used the worst language she knew to describe how she felt.
+She no longer enjoyed her school day and was asking to stay home much more often.
+On the weekends, there was no desire to go back to school like there used to be.
+When Monday morning arrived, it was met with “I don’t want to go to school today.”

 I felt paralyzed.
 I wanted to support her and help solve the issue of hating school.
 But I didn’t want to intensify the problem by making a mistake.
-I feared talking to the teacher would only put a target on her back.
-I didn’t know what to do.
+I feared talking to the teacher would only put a target on her back, so I didn’t know what to do.
+There was no way to prepare for me a child who wanted to stay home and didn’t want to go back to school.

 How should you respond when your child says she hates school?
 If your child starts to hate school, this is how to respond in a way that supports your child while working with the school to come up with a solution. #parenting #positiveparenting

-My mom, a former school principal who currently teaches in the Education Department at a local university, teamed with me to address this issue.
+My mom, a former school principal who currently teaches in the Education Department at a local university, teamed with me to address this issue of my child hating school.
 Here is our best general advice based on my experience with positive parenting and her decades of educational experience.

 Related reading: 11 Things Your Child’s School Principal Would Like You to Know